 Final Expense Whole Life insurance is more expensive per thousand than other forms of life insurance.
-The key to remember here…it is easy to qualify for, permanent coverage and comes in smaller amounts.
-Limited health questions and dependable in nature, this is a common, go to product that seniors may turn to to avoid the hassle of a medical exam.
-This is turn allows you to buy only what you really need, want and afford.
+The key to remember here…it is easy to qualify for, permanent coverage and comes in smaller amounts and is the most common product our elderly clients purchase.
+We have provided you an instant quote tool on this page so you can easily get a free quote.
+Final Expense whole life insurance for the elderly has limited health questions and is dependable in nature.
+This is a common, go to product that seniors may turn to to avoid the hassle of a medical exam.
+With this product, you only buy what you really need, want and can afford.

 Final Expense vs Burial Insurance Lingo – “Final expense life insurance” may ask a few more health related questions in order for people to qualify.
 “Burial insurance” can sometimes insinuate pre-existing conditions or health issues or that it may be easier to qualify for.
 Guaranteed Issue is usually called a burial policy.
 However, the terms can and are frequently used interchangeably.
 Remember, everyone’s circumstances are quite different.
 You should consult with an independent life insurance pro to help you find the right product before ever applying.